SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Developers
 =============
 TDSM is developed in C# so you will find it reasonably easy to manipulate.
 Also if ever have done Bukkit (Minecraft) Programming you should see some things are similar when programming a plugin.
 Plugins HAVE to be developed on the .Net 3.5 framework (In Visual Studio you have multiple choices, Choose 3.5) otherwise TDSM will not be able to load your plugin!.
-And until we add a method for dynamic loading your plugin name will need to be the same as the namespace and class.
+When developing a Plugin it is no longer needed for the Namespace & Class to be the same, It is now Dynamic.

 On a side note,
 I would love for you to assist in the Development TDSM, you may fully well do so; It's why there is a GitHub :D